StvnPzn/stvnpzn/README.md

 <p>💪🏼 My next 6-months objectives :
   <ul>
     <li>Continue to invest 1000% in my work to progress and participate in the success of my business ⭐️⭐️⭐️</li>
-    <li>Pursue my self-progression by developing personal projects to improve my skills on RoR and Ruby ⭐️⭐️</li>
+    <li>Pursue my self-progression by developing personal projects to improve my skills on RoR and Ruby and others languages ⭐️⭐️</li>
     <li>Improve my skill on JS with ToutJavscript, You don't know JS and JS30 ⭐️</li>
   </ul>
 </p>